ejversoza/CS-Programs-/README.md

 # CS-Programs-
-Some programs I did for my Computer Science classes.
+Some programs I did as assignments for my Computer Science classes.